Amanda Wilson

-Amanda Leigh Wilson (born 13 April 1980) is an English singer.
+Amanda Leigh Wilson (born 13 April 1980) is an English singer and songwriter.
 She is a member of house music act Freemasons.
-As part of the act she has scored two major UK hit singles, one of which went on to success in several European charts, and the US Billboard Hot Dance Club Songs.
-Wilson also scored another major UK and worldwide smash hit working with Avicii and Samuele Sartini on "Seek Bromance" in 2010.
+As part of the act she has scored two major UK hit singles, including "Love on My Mind", which went on to success in several European charts and the US Billboard Hot Dance Club Songs.
+Wilson also scored another major UK and worldwide smash hit working with Avicii and Samuele Sartini on the single "Seek Bromance" in 2010, which went on to be certified Platinum by BPI for selling over 600,000 units in the UK, and certified Gold in numerous countries across Europe.

 Biography

-As a soloist

 Wilson provided lead vocals on the track "When We Were in Love", which made it to the semi-final of The Great British Song Contest 1998 to select the UK's entry for the Eurovision Song Contest.